 Renters are not required to obtain the consent of the landlord prior to installing a video antenna in these areas.
-The rule does not apply to common areas, such as the roof or the exterior walls of an apartment building.
+The Over-the-Air Reception Devices Rule does not apply to common areas, such as the roof or the exterior walls of an apartment building.

 Q: Are there restrictions that may be placed on residents of rental property?

 A: Yes.
 A restriction necessary to prevent damage to leased property may be reasonable.
 For example, tenants could be prohibited from drilling holes through exterior walls or through the roof.
 However, a restriction designed to prevent ordinary wear and tear (marks, scratches, and minor damage to carpets, walls and draperies) would likely not be reasonable.

 In addition, rental property is subject to the same protection and exceptions to the Over-the-Air Reception Devices Rule as owned property.
 Thus, a landlord may impose other types of restrictions that do not impair installation, maintenance or use under the rule.